IC 599 - Spiral Galaxy in Sextans

 Apparent size of IC 599The following table reports IC 599 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 599 is a visual representation of it.

 The image below is a photograph of IC 599 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 599 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 599 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 599 - Spiral Galaxy in Sextans is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 599 - Spiral Galaxy in Sextans in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 599